tech-by-design/polyglot-prime/integration-artifacts/fhir/fhir-techbd-channel-files/nexus-sandbox/README.md

 # BridgeLink Channels: FhirBundlleSubmission & FhirBundlleValidation

-This repository contains two BridgeLink/Mirth Connect channels used for handling and validating FHIR `Bundle` resources.
-These channels are implemented using version **4.6.1** of Mirth Connect.
+This repository contains two BridgeLink channels used for handling and validating FHIR `Bundle` resources.
+These channels require BridgeLink version **4.6.1** or higher, as Lookup Manager is used.

 ---